-3. UNDERGRADUATE AND POSTGRADUATE COURSES
+3. COURSES

 As a constituent college of the University of Delhi, St. Stephen's abides by all University regulations, other than those that affect its minority status and rights under Article 30(1) of the Constitution of India.
-The University follows the semester system in all its undergraduate and postgraduate programmes.
+The University follows the semester system in all its undergraduate programmes.
 University examinations are held twice a year, at the end of each of the semesters an academic year is divided into.

 Every student is required to work towards a degree with a specific choice of courses.
-Master's degree courses are taught in the University and Bachelor's degree courses in the College.
 The duration of a Bachelor's is three years.
 The following degree programmes are offered by the College in accordance with the regulations of the University of Delhi:

-- M. A. in Economics, English, History, Mathematics, Philosophy and Sanskrit. - M.Sc. in Physics, Chemistry, Mathematics and Operational Research. - B. A. (Honours) in Economics, English, History, Philosophy and Sanskrit. - B. A. Programme - B.Sc.
+- B. A. (Honours) in Economics, English, History, Philosophy and Sanskrit. - B. A. Programme - B.Sc.
 (Honours) in Chemistry, Mathematics and Physics. - B.Sc.
-Programme
+Programmein Chemistry and Computer Science.